eaardal/workwork/README.md

 Besides being useful for your team, it's also super convenient to just run `ww goto ci` to open the build server in a browser or `ww goto pulls` to open the pull requests instead of manually switching to the browser and finding a bookmark or - god forbid - type the URL yourself.

+:exclamation: The `ww goto` function is not tested much on Linux and Windows (yet).
+Please report bugs.

 ## Installation

 ### Download archive